josephgroark/joegroark/src/pages/gatsby.md

 ## Getting started

-If your going to create a blog just like mine, just follow along.
+If you're going to create a blog just like mine, just follow along.

-The first thing I did is grab the Gatsby CLI, this enabled me to quickly create a new Gatsby-powered sites and run commands for developing Gatsby.
+The first thing I did is grab the Gatsby CLI, this enabled me to quickly create a new Gatsby-powered site and run commands for developing Gatsby.

 ```npm install -g gatsby-cli```